10 Apr BEST PRACTICES FOR NURSING TELEPHONE TRIAGE INTERVIEW

 Going in blind

-Obviously, assessment, diagnosis, and disposition are handled entirely different over the phone than in person.
+Obviously, nursing assessment, diagnosis, and disposition are handled entirely different over the phone than in person.
 When working with patients via telephone, you must rely far more on the person on the other end than your own senses and that can complicate things a good deal.
 It may help to visualize the steps you would follow for an in-person assessment and ask corresponding questions in layman’s terms.
 It can be challenging to obtain the information you need from an untrained individual but they are your eyes, and sometimes ears, in a telephone triage situation.

 A large part of the telephone triage process is helping your patient accurately describe symptoms and symptom severity.
 This may require some creativity on your part – perhaps asking a patient specific questions to gauge their level and location of pain or having the phone held against a patient’s chest in an attempt to hear breathing patterns.
 Keep in mind that there is a tendency for patients to minimize or underrate their symptoms.

 Once you have adequate information, or as much as you’re likely to gather, the diagnosis and disposition becomes a whole new challenge as you must determine not only where the patient should be seen but how dire the circumstances are.
-This is far simpler in a face-to-face assessment but by utilizing your training, instincts, and company protocols, you are well-equipped to make the correct decision!
+This is far simpler in a face-to-face nurse assessment but by utilizing your training, instincts, and company protocols, you are well-equipped to make the correct decision!

 Protocols are imperative

 Protocols are in place for a reason.
 Passengers on a plane would be frightened if their pilot suddenly abandoned the safety checklist for their flight.
 Patients should similarly worry if their nurses stopped adhering to protocols and clinical decision support.
 Protocols are necessary because they: